charathinksfriskismid/charathinksfriskismid/README.md

-                        do not copy, take inspo, or cover me plz-- and do not interact unless youre a friend
+                        do not copy, take inspo, or cover me plz-- and do not interact unless youre a friend(if ur fun i might interact or sum)

                         image at the top is esther from orphan, i love her!

                                 sometimes  i cant spell cause i type fast

-                                     dont be scared to interact i swear i dont bite(lying)

                                      idk what to add